YaBoiCGally/Final-Project-Proposal/Cam-Gallagher_SRD5-Battle-Sim.md

 This project will mainly draw upon the educational goals of Object Oriented Design and Graphical User Interfaces.
 To a lesser extent, the project will be utilizing On-the-fly Coding and Design Patterns.
 The practical usage of these goals are detailed:

 - Object Oriented Design
   - This program will use object oriented design massively.
 Almost every piece of functionality will be derived from an object (PCs and monsters, maps, AI).
-This is important specifically to this program, and in a broader sense as well because almost all of the invidual units will have many functions in common (creation, modification, deployment, initiative), and using the principles of OOD, the amount of coding will be minimized.
+This is important specifically to this program, and in a broader sense as well because almost all of the invdiidual units will have many functions in common (creation, modification, deployment, initiative), and using the principles of OOD, the amount of coding will be minimized.

 - Graphical User Interface
   - This program will utilize a GUI to depict the simulated battle to the user.
 This principle is important in that it allows the programs user to understand what the program is doing, on a surface level, without having to dig into the code or console.
 They can simply execute a file, and watch the program work.
 This user display will hopefully employ the ideas of UX and UI design to a high standard.